-Notice is hereby given that the Annual Meeting of Stockholders of BioCryst Pharmaceuticals, Inc., a Delaware corporation (the "Company"), will be held at our corporate headquarters at 4505 Emperor Blvd., Suite 200, Durham, NC 27703 on Tuesday, June 7, 2022 at 10:00 a.m., Eastern Daylight Time (the "Meeting"), for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of BioCryst Pharmaceuticals, Inc., a Delaware corporation (the "Company"), will be held at our corporate headquarters at 4505 Emperor Blvd., Suite 200, Durham, NC 27703 on Tuesday, June 13, 2023 at 10:00 a.m., Eastern Daylight Time (the "Meeting"), for the following purposes:

-- 1. To elect the four directors nominated in this Proxy Statement to serve for a term ending at the 2025 annual meeting of stockholders and until a successor is duly elected and qualified; - 2.
-To ratify the selection of Ernst & Young LLP as our independent registered public accountants for 2022; - 3.
+- 1. To elect the four directors nominated in this Proxy Statement to serve for a term ending at the 2026 annual meeting of stockholders and until a successor is duly elected and qualified; - 2.
+To ratify the selection of Ernst & Young LLP as our independent registered public accountants for 2023; - 3.
 To hold an advisory vote regarding executive compensation; - 4.
-To approve an amended and restated Stock Incentive Plan, increasing the number of shares available for issuance under the Stock Incentive Plan by 8,000,000 shares; and - 5.
+To hold an advisory vote on the frequency of future advisory votes on the Company's executive compensation; - 5.
+To approve an amended and restated Stock Incentive Plan, increasing the number of shares available for issuance under the Stock Incentive Plan by 7,000,000 shares; and - 6.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE IN FAVOR OF PROPOSALS 1, 2, 3, AND 4.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE IN FAVOR OF PROPOSALS 1, 2, 3 AND 5, AND "1 YEAR" WITH RESPECT TO PROPOSAL 4.
 The proposals are further described in the accompanying Proxy Statement.

-The Board of Directors has fixed the close of business on April 11, 2022 as the record date for the determination of stockholders entitled to receive notice of and to vote at the Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on April 17, 2023 as the record date for the determination of stockholders entitled to receive notice of and to vote at the Meeting or any adjournment thereof.
 The Meeting may be adjourned from time to time without notice other than announcement at the Meeting, and any business for which notice of the Meeting is hereby given may be transacted at any such adjournment.
 A list of the stockholders entitled to vote at the Meeting will be open to examination by any stockholder, for any purpose germane to the Meeting, during ordinary business hours, for a period of at least ten days prior to the Meeting at the principal executive offices of the Company, located at 4505 Emperor Blvd, Suite 200, Durham, NC 27703.
-Stockholders wishing to examine the list may make arrangements to do so by contacting our Corporate Secretary at our principal executive offices or (919) 859-1302.
+Stockholders wishing to examine the list may make arrangements to do so by contacting our Corporate Secretary in writing at our principal executive offices or by telephone at (919) 859-1302.

-We continue to monitor the ongoing COVID-19 pandemic, and we reserve the right to implement any safety measures as we deem prudent or as may be required by applicable laws or government orders.
-Such safety measures may include, among others, requirements to wear masks and follow social distancing protocols.
-If we determine that it is not possible or advisable to hold the Meeting in person at our corporate offices on the meeting date, we may make alternative arrangements to hold the Meeting at a different date or time, in a different location, and/or by means of remote communication.
-In the event we determine it is necessary or appropriate to make alternative arrangements for the Meeting, we will announce the decision to do so in advance, and details on how to participate will be issued by press release, posted on our website, and filed with the SEC as additional proxy soliciting material.
+We reserve the right to implement any health and safety measures as we deem prudent or as may be required by applicable laws or government orders.
+In addition, if we determine that it is not possible or advisable to hold the Meeting in person at our corporate offices on the meeting date, we may make alternative arrangements to hold the Meeting at a different date or time, in a different location, and/or by means of remote communication.
+In the event we determine it is necessary or appropriate to make alternative arrangements for the Meeting, we will announce the decision to do so in advance, and details on how to participate will be issued by press release, posted on our website, and filed with the Securities and Exchange Commission as additional proxy soliciting material.

-Please review carefully the Proxy Card and Proxy Statement.
+Please carefully review the Proxy Card and Proxy Statement.